speedcontrol/nodecg-speedcontrol/READMES/API.md

 }
 ```

 Used to tell the Twitch API to run a commercial if applicable to your channel and you have the Twitch API integration enabled.
-The supplied data is an object that contains `duration` which is an integer on how long the ads will run for in seconds, an error will be returned if any issues occur.
+The supplied data is an object that contains `duration` which is a number on how long the ads will run for in seconds, an error will be returned if any issues occur.
 Currently the commercials will all be 300 seconds; there is no way to specify this yet.

 #### `timerStart`
 example stuff and desc here